 But if we’re just honest with ourselves, most of us know that we can spare at least 30 minutes of our day for something more productive and will pay dividends in the future.

-Here are 10 productive activities which we can insert in 30-minute of our free time.
+Here are ten productive activities which we can insert in 30-minute of our free time.

-How many times have we been in a situation when we read a Facebook post and dive deep into the comment section while stalking a commenter’s profile?
+How often have we been in a situation when we read a Facebook post and dive deep into the comment section while stalking a commenter’s profile?
 I know many of us are guilty of it.

 However, most of the time, what we read on Facebook or Twitter is mostly gossip, trivial, or superficial stories that can make us angry, amused, or judgy.
 A better alternative should be reading a book — any book, as long as it is informative.

-When it comes to reading, an undistracted 30-minutes can give you enough time to read a chapter or two of a book, depending on your reading speed and book format.
+When it comes to reading, and undistracted 30-minutes can give you enough time to read a chapter or two of a book, depending on your reading speed and book format.